 Tip 6: Know your customer

-The better you know your target customer, the better able you will be to create content that works for lead generation.
+The better you know your target customer and their pain points, the better able you will be to create content that works for lead generation.
 Your SaaS product fills a need for your customers.
 In the sales process, you likely define the problem for prospects and demonstrate how your product solves that problem.
 The same approach works well for B2B content marketing.

 Here are a few case studies that show how knowing the audience well can lead to spectacular results: